chinamike65/hugo-tuolesi/content/book3/book3en.md

 question.

-Therefore, you should always do good deeds, accumulate blessings, and accumulate more blessings.
+Therefore, you should always do good deeds, accumulate more and more blessings.
 In this way, whatever kind of fate you encounter is a good thing, and you can bear it.

 The reason for good health is to recite sutras well, to release animals frequently, and not to kill.

 The fate is to take medicine, see a doctor in time, and pay more attention in life.

-If there is no healthy cause, the health is not good, no matter how good a doctor is, it may not be able to cure it.
+If there is no healthy cause, and your health is not good, no matter how good a doctor is, they may not be able to cure you.

 The good and bad karma created by the continuous circulation of predestination has not yet arrived.
 Those who hold a mind-only view believe that it is hidden in the alaya consciousness and will not disappear on its own, but will always wait for the appearance of karma.

-The Madhyamika school believes that the nature of karma is that it is not corrupt, that it is not preserved in the alaya consciousness, and that it will not be destroyed.
+The Madhyamika school believes that the nature of karma is that it is not corrupt, that it is not preserved in the alaya consciousness, and that it cannot be destroyed.

 Yuecheng Bodhisattva said in "Entering the Middle Treatise":